Sunday, July 18, 2010

 This is Brazil's latest Breastfeeding Public Service Ad.
 Look at all aspects of the photo - it may not be what it initially appears to be.

-This ad (*not a photo of a breast*) was flagged and removed on Facebook from the Crunchy Mommas International, peaceful parenting, Earthy Motherhood, As Nature Intended, and Woman Uncensored pages (as well as many individuals' pages) for being 'obscene'...
+This ad (*not a photo of a breast*) was flagged and removed from Facebook on the Crunchy Mommas International and peaceful parenting pages (as well as many other pages and individual accounts) for being 'obscene.'

 1. I absolutely love this.